Salesforce Success Story: 3X ROI Within 12 Months

 Key activities included:

-This analysis helped eliminate unnecessary steps and define optimized processes.
+This analysis helped eliminate unnecessary steps and define optimised processes.

 Phase 2: Intelligent Case Routing